What Should I Do if I'm Sued Over Credit Card Debt?

 These defenses may depend on your state laws.

-In some cases, a family member may have used the card in an authorized or non-authorized way.
-Since your name and Social Security number are the ones tied to the debt, this still means you are responsible.
-You can name your family member in a lawsuit to get them to pay you back.
-However, you will still be facing the original lawsuit and collection activity from the collection agency or credit card company.
+Sometimes, a family member may have used the card in an authorized or nonauthorized way.
+You are still responsible since your name and Social Security number are tied to the debt.
+You can name your family members in a lawsuit to get them to pay you back.
+However, you will still face the original lawsuit and collection activity from the collection agency or credit card company.

 Settling or Negotiating Your Debt Lawsuit

-You have the option to negotiate with the company bringing the lawsuit against you.
-You can offer to pay a lump sum that is less than you owe, because the company may find it beneficial to get that money upfront.
-They may value getting some of the money faster instead of all of the money more slowly.
+You can negotiate with the company bringing the lawsuit against you.
+You can offer to pay a lump sum that is less than you owe because the company may find it beneficial to get that money upfront.
+They may value getting some of the money faster instead of all the money more slowly.

 You usually have the options to: